 A desert island-style gig list of great UEA musical moments

 The Lower Common Room has never been a beautiful venue, unlike say, The Lyceum or the Brixton Academy, where Victorian and Edwardian splendour was repurposed for Rock'n'Roll.
-Designed and built in the white heat of 1960s brutalist Britain, the UEA's main venue is a functional void and for some time the only noticeable architectural features were a pair of plain concrete pillars at the stage boundary.* On one of these, some wag (probably a bored 1970s roadie) had memorably grafitti'd 'Look out, post in the way!' (see pic of Denis Bovell below) But functional it is, and it does have the advantage of making whatever is happening on the stage the focus of the audiences attention at all times, as there's literally nothing else to look at.
+Designed and built in the white heat of 1960s brutalist Britain: the university's main venue is a functional void, and for some time the only noticeable architectural features were a pair of plain concrete pillars at the stage boundary.* On one of these, some wag (probably a bored 1970s roadie) had memorably grafitti'd 'Look out, post in the way!'
+(See pic of Denis Bovell below) However, it is functional and it does have the advantage of making whatever is happening on the stage the focus of the audience’s attention at all times.

 Gig 1: Deaf School 12th June 1976

-My first UEA gig!
+This was my first ever UEA gig.
 I'd been mired in a schoolboy obsession with Progressive Rock (and still have a soft spot for Gong), but this concert changed my outlook and opened my ears to a different kind of theatricality.
 Deaf School played snappy Art Rock with humour and even a splash of vintage flair.
 Not quite Punk, but their attitude gave an inkling of a new revolution to come.
-The gig list says that John Martyn supported, but I have absolutely no recollection of this (and I like John Martyn!).
+The gig list says that John Martyn supported, but I have absolutely no recollection of this (and I like John Martyn).

 Gig 2: The Damned and Slaughter & The Dogs 25th February 1977